Shagasresthaa/Shagasresthaa/README.md

 ### Hi there

 🧍 My name is Shaga Sresthaa.
-I'm a Software Engineer currently working at Tata Consultancy Services
+I'm a Student currently pursuing Masters in Computer Science at Western Michigan University.

-👨‍💻 I’m a full stack developer by profession and IoT/Cloud Developer when working on own
+👨‍💻 I have worked as a full stack developer while working as an Assistant Systems Engineer at Tata Consultancy Services and IoT/Cloud Developer when working on own.

 🔭 I also love exploring and working with new technologies